gwannon/ideasRoleras/EntregaElPaquete/EntregaElPaquete.md

 > A.C.A.B.
 All Cops Are Bastards __Graffiti callejero__

-La policía está comprada y no es tu amiga, No la llames bajo ningún concepto a no ser que quieras a tener a otro grupo armado detrás tuyo.
+La policía está comprada y no es tu amiga, No la llames bajo ningún concepto a no ser que quieras a tener a otro grupo armado detrás de ti.

 ### Baja tecnología